logo

 Heel Pain

 More than 2 million Americans experience heel pain every year, and it’s one of the most common issues Acacia Foot and Ankle Surgeons treats.
-Led by Kaveh Panahi, DPM, the practice offers exceptional heel pain care for patients of all ages in Peoria, Arizona.
+Led by Kaveh Panahi, DPM, the practice offers exceptional heel pain care for patients of all ages in Peoria and Phoenix, Arizona.
 Whether you have plantar fasciitis, tarsal tunnel syndrome, or a stress fracture, the expert providers offer unique treatments to fit your needs.
-To find out more, call the practice today or fill out an online appointment request.

 Heel Pain Q&A